School of Business and Technology

 Applications accepted for fall and spring.
 NYSED: 00830 CIP: 09.0903

 The major in Advertising and Marketing Communications offers students the fundamental knowledge and skills needed in the marketing communication disciplines, such as advertising, direct marketing, sales promotion, and publicity/public relations.
 It also enables students to advance to the BS program to prepare for career opportunities in strategic planning, media buying, and brand management.
-Curriculum below is for the entering class of fall 2021.

 |MAJOR AREA||AC 111 - Advertising and Promotion||3|

 |AC 114 - Marketing for Integrated Marketing Communications||3|